Skip to main content

 Before any FAR or DFARS clause applies, federal and state law already requires your business to secure data and report breaches — the FTC Act, all-50-state breach laws, and rules like GLBA and HIPAA.
 The contractor requirements build on top of that legal baseline.
 Make sure you meet it first.

-See the legal baseline →
+See the Legal Baseline →

 Recent Developments